jdomainapp/jda-mbsl/ReadMe.md

-# JDA project structure
+# MBSL (a.k.a AGL)

-A repository for tool AGL: Incorporating Behavioral Aspects into Domain-Driven Design:
+A repository for tool AGL: Incorporating Behavioral Aspects into Domain-Driven Design.

+***Version: current***
+- This is the current release version

+# Project structure

 ```
 jda:root	-> the root project
   common  -> module-common: (base) module used by other modules